-168. Current policy is that students will not be reimbursed for items bought before the study needs assessment has been carried out.
-HEIs can claim reimbursement for NMH support that they have provided in advance of the study needs assessment; on condition that the type and level of support is subsequently recommended by the study needs assessor.
+150. Students will not be reimbursed for items bought before the study needs assessment has been carried out.
+HEPs can claim reimbursement for NMH support that they have provided in advance of the study needs assessment; on condition that the type and level of support is subsequently recommended by the study needs assessor.